Packing Guide

 Pro Tip: The "Lost Luggage Test" Pack your daypack as if your main bag will get lost.
 Include all your valuables, important documents, medications, a full change of clothes (or two), and essential toiletries for at least 3 days.
 Delayed or lost luggage happens, and this simple tip can save your first few days from stress.

 Remember, every item you pack adds weight.
 Be ruthless in your choices.
-Happy travels!

 -